cloudmesh-community/fa19-516-144/project/report.md

 $ cms config security rmv --secret=cloudmesh.data.mongo.MONGO_PASSWORD
 ```

+You can verify the addition or removal of the rule by observing the results
+of the `cms config security list` command and confirming if the dot path
+to the attribute you want encrypted is listed.

 #### Selecting Attributes to Exclude from Encryption<a name="aco-exc"></a>

 The `cloudmesh.security.exception` section is intended to list attributes that